dchavezp/cunaJardin/README.md

 ## Information

-Project made it with React JS and Styled Components.
+Project made with React JS and Styled Components.